Thireshsidda/Detectron2-Custom-Object-Detection-And-Image-Segmentation/README.md

 It is the successor of [Detectron](https://github.com/facebookresearch/Detectron/) and [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark/).
-It supports a number of computer vision research projects and production applications in Facebook.
+It supports a number of computer vision research projects and production applications in various AI tech industries.